Fishing is one of those sports/pastimes/hobbies that can require a lot of stuff – especially for dedicated, diehard enthusiasts.

 - Many bags will have external storage/accessory options, such as D-rings or daisy-chain links.

-- And if you want a USB charger – that’s even possible, too.
+- And if you want a USB charger – that’s even possible, too, while a lighted fishing tackle backpack will help you keep angling after the sun goes down.

-- Finally, do they come with tackle boxes or not?
+- Finally, do they come with tackle trays or not?
 Check to see if a good-quality box is supplied.
-If you have them already – make sure that a particular bag is going to accommodate them.
+If you have them already – make sure that particular bag is going to accommodate them.

 It’s only when you start looking into the submersible products that prices can skyrocket.

-Always buy the best you can afford and you won’t go far wrong.
+Always buy the best fishing backpack you can afford, and you won’t go far wrong.

 Do I need a fishing backpack?